Moroccan Cauliflower Recipe

 Instructions

-• Mix the spices together and rub on the sliced veggies.
+• Mix the spices and rub on the sliced veggies.

 How to make chermoula dressing:

-• Grind the ingredients for the chermoula sauce in a food processor.
+• Grind the ingredients for the chermoula dressing in a food processor or spice grinder.
+Scrape down the sides to ensure a nearly smooth mixture and keep aside.

 Notes